Have you changed jobs and left retirement accounts behind?

 The National Association of Unclaimed Property Administrators (NAUPA) reports that about 1 in 10 Americans have unclaimed property, and more than $3 billion is returned to owners each year.

-Brokerage firms and other financial institutions must report unclaimed or abandoned accounts — once they have made a diligent effort to locate the owner.
-Should they be unsuccessful, they must report it to the state agency that handles such matters.
-The agency then claims it through a process known as escheatment so that the owners can find it.
+Brokerage firms and other financial institutions are required to make a diligent effort to locate the owners of unclaimed or abandoned accounts and, if they are unsuccessful, report it to the state agency that handles such matters.
+The agency then claims the account through a process known as escheatment so that the owners can find it.

-Whenever Melissa Brennan, a CFP at ARS Private Wealth in Plano, Texas, takes on a new client, she checks the state comptroller’s website for unclaimed funds, returning on an annual basis.
+Whenever Melissa Brennan, a CFP at ARS Private Wealth in Plano, Texas, takes on a new client, she checks the state comptroller’s website for unclaimed funds, and continues to do so on an annual basis.
 “When I find a claim, I screenshot the page from the website, send it to the client, and walk them through the claims process.
 I’ve helped clients recover several thousand dollars twice,” she says.

 Patricia Amend has been a lifestyle writer and editor for 30 years.
 She was a staff writer at Inc. magazine; a reporter at the Fidelity Publishing Group; and a senior editor at Published Image, a financial education company that was acquired by Standard & Poor’s.